-An On-Site Wastewater Treatment System (OWTS), commonly known as a septic system, is a physical and biological method of treating wastewater that can be very effective when it has been carefully designed and installed and is properly used and maintained.
-The standard OWTS consists of a tank and leachfield (subsurface treatment and disposal of wastewater) and may include a diversion valve and/or pump.
+A standard OWTS consists of a tank and leachfield (subsurface treatment and disposal of wastewater) and may include a diversion valve and/or pump.
 Wastewater enters the tank and is retained long enough so that large solid particles and very small solid particles joined together settle to the bottom.
 Bacteria digest the solids that accumulate in the tank at the bottom (sludge); and the fats, oils, grease, and other materials that float to the surface (scum); the resulting solids must be pumped out periodically.
-The partially treated wastewater (effluent) leaves the tank in pipes and is discharged below the ground surface into the leachfield, which consists of perforated Public Facilities & Services Element pipes laid over gravel in trenches (leachlines).
+The partially treated wastewater (effluent) leaves the tank in pipes and is discharged below the ground surface into the leachfield, which consists of perforated pipes laid over gravel in trenches (leachlines).
 The effluent flows along the length of the pipes where it gradually percolates into the soil.
 The effluent receives secondary treatment through natural physical and microbiological processes in the soil.

-The typical standard gravity OWTS distributes effluent through leachlines in series.
+A standard OWTS distributes effluent through a series of leachlines, which are sections of perforated pipe located in trenches which are backfilled with gravel.
 Effluent flows through one leachline at a time.
 As one leachline clogs, the effluent flows via a distribution box to the next leachline; when the last leachline clogs, individual leachlines or the entire leachfield must be replaced.
-The alternative non-standard OWTS use a pump and evenly distributes effluent through all of the leachlines, hence the entire leachfield, at one time.